sagemath/trac_to_gh/Issue 708.md

 # Issue 708: performance issue -- Magma is way faster at testing some polynomials for irreducibility

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/708

 Original creator: was